 On land, the active layer has to be frozen totally.
-This means here the fall temperatures, the snowpack thickness as well as the thickness of the active layer are key in deciding when it is allowed to start the winter road construction.

-In both cases, on land and over frozen water, snow cats serve to compact the underlying snow and snow plows serve to create an even surface.
+This means here the fall temperatures, the snowpack thickness as well as the thickness of the active layer are key in deciding when to start the winter road construction.
+IOn land and over frozen water, snow cats compact the underlying snow and snow plows create an even surface.

 Did you know that these snow plows serve to maintain unpaved roads in summer?

 These students get several weeks of training in ecology, Arctic ecosystems, first aid and survival (a learn-to-return class) prior to their deployment onto the North Slope or into the woods of the taiga.
-There they are all on their own, picking up debris and trying not to disturb the animals and plants.
-Note that at that time, the animals are having their youngsters and there may still be snow patches around.
+There they are all on their own, picking up debris while trying not to disturb the animals and plants.
+Note that at that time, the animals are having their youngsters, and there may still be snow patches around.

 No access to Facebook, Twitter, Instagram.
 No texting, no cell phone.
 Hundreds of miles away from civilization.
 Somewhere in the middle of nowhere.
-Note that once you are about 25 miles or so out of Deadhorse or Prudhoe Bay there is no cell phone signal.
+Note that once you are about 25 miles or so out of Deadhorse or Prudhoe Bay there is no cell-phone signal.
 The same applies to Fairbanks.

 All they have is a satellite phone for emergencies, food, tents, and other things necessary for survival.
 They have to prepare the water from the lakes and rivers for drinking.
 It is unsafe to drink it as is.
 Many Alaska rivers and creeks have micro-organism that are health adverse.
-After their six weeks or so term, the students are picked up by helicopter.
+Most Alaskan rivers have foam in summer in some places.
+After their six weeks or so term, the company picks the students up by helicopter.

 Have you ever washed yourself with ice-cold water from a river or washed yourself with snow?

-Focus Alaska is a weekly series that covers Alaska lifestyle, history, Alaska unique things including Alaska street style, as well as insider travel tips to see places that are off the typical tourist paths.
+Focus Alaska is a series that covers Alaska lifestyle, history, Alaska unique things including Alaska street style, as well as insider travel tips to see places that are off the typical tourist paths.

 Photos of me: G. Kramm

-© 2013-2017 Nicole Mölders | All rights reserved
+© 2013-2021 Nicole Mölders | All rights reserved